The One True God is our Loving Husband

 by Gini Crawford, MSW

 As Christians, we are the bride of Jesus Christ.
 Some of you have a husband who doesn't love you, so having a loving husband is hard to imagine.
 Some of you are simply not married, or are a husband yourself, so you are probably a little lost here.
 The rest of us, who are married, might have loving husbands, but as life is, no one can love us perfectly.
-No matter who we are, Jesus is our loving husband, Who loves us like no human can.
+No matter who we are, Jesus is our loving Husband, Who loves us like no human can.
 He is so glad we are His bride, He literally rejoices over us.
 (Zephaniah 3:17; Hebrews 12:2).
-Are you happy to be His bride?
+Devoted God, isn't He?

-Our relationship with God at times is portrayed in His Word by using the husband-wife relationship and parent-child relationship.
-Both these relationships depict God's heartfelt longing to be in a close relationship with us.
-The prophet Hosea uses both of these family relationships to allow us to understand God's heart desire for intimacy with us (Hosea 3:1, 11:1-4).
-In Ephesians 5, the husband-wife relationship is used to paint a picture of us as Jesus Christ's wife, as a corporate Body (His Church), as well as each of us individually (Ephesians 5:25-32).
+Our relationship with God at times is portrayed in His Word by using the husband-wife relationship and the parent-child relationship.
+Both the husband-wife and the parent-child relationships depict God's heartfelt longing to be in a close relationship with us.
+Yesterday, we discussed the parent-child relationship; today it will be the husband-wife relationship.
+The prophet Hosea in the Old Testament writes about both of these family relationships, to allow us to understand God's heart desire for intimacy with us.
+In Ephesians chapter five, the husband-wife relationship is used to paint a picture of us as Jesus Christ's wife as a corporate Body (His Church), as well as each of us individually (Ephesians 5:25-32).

 And I will betroth you to Me forever... in lovingkindness and in compassion, and I will betroth you to Me in faithfulness.
 Then you will know the Lord.
 Hosea 2:19-20 NASB®

 How long has God your husband loved you?
-In Ephesians 1, God chose you to be His even before the world and universe were created.
+In Ephesians chapter one, God chose you to be His even before the world and universe were created.
 God has been waiting to show you His love from eternity past.
 We could say, God's love for you started in eternity, so you have never been unloved by God!
-(Isaiah 30:18; Jeremiah 31:3; Galatians 2:20b).
+(Isaiah 30:18a; Jeremiah 31:3; Galatians 2:20b).

 Did you know Jesus Christ, your husband, had to sacrifice His very life to marry you?
 Remember the state we were in before we became Christians?
 We were separated from Jesus because of sin.
 (Isaiah 59:2).
 So Jesus, our would-be husband, couldn't even have a relationship with us, much less marry us.
 He could only love us from afar.
 However, our Bridegroom's sacrificial death set us free from our sins, so we can be eternally His.
-(John 3:16; Romans 5:8, 6:23; Ephesians 5:25-27; Jude 24-25).
-Beautiful reality, isn't it?
+(Romans 5:10-11; Revelation 1:5).
+Beautiful love story, isn't it?

 Christ also loved you, and gave Himself up for us, an offering and a sacrifice to God.
 Ephesians 5:2 NASB®